ArneSchwettmann/ArnesBreakout/README.md

 Packages that are ready to run for Windows, OSX and Android can be downloaded from the "releases" page in github at www.github.com/arneschwettmann/arnesbreakout/releases

-See License.txt for licensing details
+See License.txt and Readme_License.txt for licensing details

 Written by Arne Schwettmann